Azure/blackbelt-aks-hackfest/labs/day1-labs/08-migrate-mongo-to-cosmos.md

 * Submit some new ratings and validate the same in the CosmosDB Data Explorer.
 You should see the number of ratings documents increase
 * Delete the MongoDB pod

-	Just for the fun of it, delete your MongoDB pod and ensure your app is now fully migrated to a PaaS-based data layer.
+	Just for the fun of it, delete your MongoDB pod and ensure your app is now connected to a PaaS-based data layer.

 	```
 	kubectl get deploy